yuhao/blog/md/cmf.md

 These questions could only be answered by going back to the original color matching experiments (now almost 1 century ago) and understanding how the initial experimental data was obtained and subsequently processed to become the 1931 RGB CMFs that we are seeing and using today.

 This haunted me for a few days, especially because I wasn't able to find much information about the original experimental data.
-Then I came across two papers² by Arthur Broadbent [Broadbent 2004a, Broadbent 2004b], who meticulously documented and, in places where the original data is missing, reverse-engineered the truly remarkable process in which the initial color matching experimental data was transformed before being used to construct the CIE 1931 RGB CMFs.
+Then I came across two papers<sup id="a2">[2](#f2)</sup> by Arthur Broadbent [Broadbent 2004a, Broadbent 2004b], who meticulously documented and, in places where the original data is missing, reverse-engineered the truly remarkable process in which the initial color matching experimental data was transformed before being used to construct the CIE 1931 RGB CMFs.
 Understanding the transformation not only provides historical context, but more importantly allows us to really understand what exactly a CMF is.

 ## 2. History